 As Frank Crowinsheild wrote in the original introduction to the book: “We have witnessed, during recent years, the mustering of an entirely new kind of army, a host of capable and courageous young women, who are not only successfully facing, and solving, their economic problems, but managing all the while to remain patient, personable and polite about it.”
 Or, as Hillis herself says: “The old-fashioned notion that single women are objects of social charity was killed in the war.”

-There may still be those who look upon an unmarried state as an affliction, but in London it is only a very minor ailment
+There may still be those who look upon an unmarried state as an affliction, but in New York it is only a very minor ailment

 The book is written as a combination of practical advice and case studies of other ‘live-aloners’, which are mixed together in short, easy-to-digest and cheerfully written chapters.
 Chapter one, called ‘Solitary Refinement’, focuses on adjusting to living alone, whereas chapter two, ‘Who Do You Think You Are?’ outlines a series of strategies whereby single women can encourage respect, rather than pity.
 Chapter three, ‘When A Lady Needs A Friend’, concentrates on cultivating friendships.
 Despite its title, the chapter ‘Pleasures Of A Single Bed’ is not concerned with sex, but chapter eight, ‘Will You Or Won’t You?’ is, and also with morality.
 Perhaps the two quaintest, and possibly most dated, chapters are nine and 10, on booze and food respectively, but they are a must for anyone wanting to know how to make old-fashioned cocktails.
 Less frivolously and most realistically chapter 11 is concerned with money, savings and being thrifty, whereas 12 is on etiquette.
 Surprisingly, the book contains an awful lot of advice that is still relevant, and Hillis’ chatty tone and informal style has barely dated at all, leading to comparisons upon the books re-publication with Helen Fielding and Candace Bushnell.